MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 The non-interactive user isn't a "user" in the typical sense&mdash;it doesn't represent a person, it's an access mode that's created by means of a user account.
 It's used for programmatic access to and from customer engagement apps between applications.
 A non-interactive user account lets these applications or tools&mdash;such as a connector from customer engagement apps to ERP&mdash;authenticate and access customer engagement apps without requiring a license.
 For each environment, you can create up to seven non-interactive user accounts.

 You need to have the System Administrator security role or equivalent permissions to create a non-interactive user.
-First, you'll create a user account in Microsoft 365.
+First, you create a user account in Microsoft 365.
 Then, in customer engagement apps, select the non-interactive access mode for the account.

 1. Create a user account in the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)].